lamberta/devkit-doc/native/native-v8.md

-# Game Closure V8
+# Google V8

 ## Overview

-Google V8 is a high-performance JavaScript JIT compiler and execution engine.
+[Google V8](http://code.google.com/p/v8/) is a high-performance JavaScript JIT compiler and execution engine.
 The Game Closure SDK leverages this powerful engine to deliver realtime games on Android cellphones.

 A lot has been written about how to develop efficient code to run on this engine.
 Please see our [performance guide](../guide/performance.html) on this topic for considerations specific to the Game Closure SDK, and for the best references on general performance with this engine.